fastify/releasify/README.md

 ## The Release Process with `releasify`

-This is what you can archive with `releasify`:
+This is what you can achieve with `releasify`:

   1. You want to release your `awesome-module`
   2. Go to the local directory and checkout the branch you want to release